glinchflash/Angular-Time/README.md

     - Now we can use the service in the method that triggers when the form gets submitted.
 In the method, call the addFriend method of the addFriendService and pass the friend data to it.
     - The method we made returns something called an "observable".
 If you want, you can also work with promises, however in this case we used an observable and to get the data out of it, we need to subscribe to it.
     - The code to subscribe to an observable looks like this <code>observable.subscribe(data => it worked, error => it didn't work)</code>.
-16. Everything is set up in order to send data to your local api.
+16. -[x] Everything is set up in order to send data to your local api.
     - First, in the server.js file in the server folder, change the port to whatever number you like that is not occupied.
 Port numbers 9000 - 9099 are always safe, just make sure no other application is running on those ports.
     - In the server folder in your terminal, run the command <code>node server</code>.
 You won't get any confirmation that the server is running, just a blank new line.
 Now navigate to <code>localhost:PORT</code>.
     - You should see "Hello from server".
 That is because the get function in the server file with the root "/" as it's path sent it as a response.